Why Become a Family Nurse Practitioner?

 There has never been a better time to become a Family Nurse Practitioner (FNP).
-Demand for FNPs is on the rise: The Bureau of Labor Statistics predicts that the number of job openings for nurse practitioners will rise by 40% between 2020 and 2030, significantly faster than the 8% growth rate expected for all occupations over the same period. i
+Demand for FNPs is on the rise, including an FNP salary: The Bureau of Labor Statistics predicts that the number of job openings for nurse practitioners will rise by 40% between 2020 and 2030, significantly faster than the 8% growth rate expected for all occupations over the same period. i

 This increased demand is the result of several factors.
 First, new primary healthcare provision models such as express care clinics often rely on FNPs to coordinate healthcare for patients, particularly those without insurance.
 The nursing profession is also experiencing the same wave of retirements caused by the “graying” of the Baby Boom generation that is affecting all other professions, leading to more gaps for new FNPs to fill.

 Additionally, the Affordable Care Act has led to millions of new insured patients, meaning that new primary care providers will be needed, especially since fewer physicians are choosing to work in general practice.
 FNPs can do much to meet the demand for primary care.

 Finally, the personalized treatment, counseling, and education FNPs provide has led to their becoming preferred as a primary care provider by a rising number of patients.

 The Benefits of Becoming a Nurse Practitioner + FNP Salary

 So, why should you become a Family Nurse Practitioner?
 It’s simple: by becoming an FNP, you get more.

 More Responsibility: FNPs have much more influence over the way their patients are treated.
 As an FNP, you’ll be qualified to provide counseling and education about your patients’ health conditions, develop treatment plans, monitor the health of their families, order tests, write prescriptions, make referrals, and more.